Digital Nomad Life in Vancouver, Canada

 When we asked people living in Vancouver about club and activities where newcomers can meet others, they responded:

 "Expats in Vancouver can join a variety of clubs and activities, such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or volunteering in the community.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as these can be great ways to connect with other expats and locals," explained one person living in Vancouver, Canada.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as these can be great ways to connect with other expats and locals," said one expat who made the move to Vancouver.

 What is life like in Vancouver?